Dermatology Answering Service

 New-patient and cosmetic calls wait behind refill, portal, and billing traffic.

-AfterCalls are classified quickly and moved into the right scheduling or routing path.
+AfterThe dermatology answering service classifies each call and moves it into the right scheduling or routing path.

 Worried patients leave vague voicemails about changing spots or post-procedure symptoms.